 So its finally time to move into your new home... all exciting stuff.
 We have some helpful tips and advice on the practical things to do to ensure your tenancy gets off to a great start.
-It's also a good time to consider the community that you are joining and how you can positively contribute.
+It's also a good time to consider the community that you are joining and how you can positively contribute, especially when we reflect on the last year, and the importance of supporting your neighbours and housemates.

+MOVING IN

-- TAKE METER READINGS Give them to the energy supplier and accommodation provider as you don't want to pay for the previous tenant's bills and keep a record for yourself.
-Avoid costly estimated bills by taking monthly meter readings. - WHERE THE ELECTRIC FUSE BOARD IS -Just in case of an emergency and if the electric fuse trips. - FIND OUT WHERE THE STOPCOCK IS This is the mains water tap and is the off switch for all the water in your home and is usually under the kitchen sink - check with your accommodation provider.
-If a water pipe bursts you need to know how to switch it off. - CHECK THE INVENTORY This a list of the condition of all furniture, fixtures/fittings, usually supplied by the accommodation provider.
+Ŋ TAKE METER READINGS - Give them to the energy supplier and accommodation provider as you don't want to pay for the previous tenant's bills and keep a record for yourself.
+Avoid costly estimated bills by taking monthly meter readings.

+FIND OUT HOW TO TURN OFF THE GAS & WHERE THE ELECTRIC FUSE BOARD IS -Just in case of an emergency and if the electric fuse trips.

+FIND OUT WHERE THE STOPCOCK IS - This is the mains water tap and is the off switch for all the water in your home and is usually under the kitchen sink - check with your accommodation provider.
+If a water pipe bursts you need to know how to switch it off.

+CHECK THE INVENTORY - This a list of the condition of all furniture, fixtures/fittings, usually supplied by the accommodation provider.
 Check it, make amends and return it.
 If one isn't provided you can produce your own.
-Also take dated photos of any disrepair or damage, however minor and send to your provider. - Find out how to work everything, as you don't want to cause any damage.
-If the manuals are missing, ask your provider for a copy. - TV LICENCE You must have one to watch or record programmes as they're being shown on TV or live on an online TV service.
-Including if you download or watch BBC programmes on iPlayer live, catch up or on demand and applies no matter what device you use. - FIRE SAFETY - Plan an escape route and a backup route.
+Also take dated photos of any disrepair or damage,

+S however minor and send to your provider.

+READ THE BOILER & APPLIANCE MANUALS Find out how to work everything, as you don't want to cause any damage.
+If the manuals are missing, ask your provider for a copy.

+TV LICENCE - You must have one to watch or record programmes as they're being shown on TV or live on an online TV service.
+Including if you download or watch BBC programmes on iPlayer live, catch up or on demand and applies no matter what device you use.

+FIRE SAFETY - Plan an escape route and a backup route.
 Make sure exits are always kept clear and keys are where they can be easily found, but not left in doors as this can attract burglars.

-Owned and managed by